Nagelfar/RestaurantKata/README.md

 ### Constraints / Bugs / Problems

 The following constraints should be implemented for each actor, visualized in the following image.
-Ensure that configuration values are exposed via the mentioned environment-variables!
+Ensure that configuration values are exposed via the mentioned environment variables!

 ![Overview of error situation in the Restaurant](Errors.png)

 #### Slow Delivery

 The assistant manager likes to go outside on the balcony for a smoke every once in a while.
-While he is on break, he is not responding right away to the delivery & drink information from `Table Service`, but once he is back the confirms the waiter.
+While he is on break, he is not responding right away to the delivery & drink information from `Table Service`, but once he is back he will confirm to the waiter.

 In distributed systems sometimes requests or messages to a service are way slower than you expect, but they still succeed.